bcicen/jstream/README.md

 ]
 ```

-Using the above example document, we can choose to extract and act only the objects within the top-level array:
+we can choose to extract and act only the objects within the top-level array:
 ```go
 f, _ := os.Open("input.json")
 decoder := jstream.NewDecoder(f, 1) // extract JSON values at a depth level of 1